computeman/phase-1-toy-problem/Speed Detector/README.md

 2. Open the index.html file in a web browser.

-3. A prompt will appear asking you to enter your the speed of the vehicle.
+3. A prompt will appear asking you to enter the speed of the vehicle.
 Enter a number and click "OK".

 4. A log will be displayed for your calculated grade.